16 Tidy data

 Tidy data is for analysis.
 Not every use case is analysis.

-Wide tables are easier for humans to read.
-A table with countries as rows and years as columns fits on a screen; the same data in long form might have hundreds of rows.
-Wide format is also better for some matrix operations, correlation matrices, and certain model inputs that expect one column per predictor.
+Wide tables are easier for humans to scan: a table with countries as rows and years as columns fits on a screen, while the same data in long form might scroll for hundreds of rows.
+Wide format is also what some matrix operations, correlation computations, and model interfaces expect when they want one column per predictor.

-Data entry is often easier in wide format too.
-If you’re recording daily temperatures for three cities, a spreadsheet with cities as rows and dates as columns is natural.
-Nobody fills in a three-column long-form table by hand.
+Data entry follows the same logic.
+If you’re recording daily temperatures for three cities, a spreadsheet with cities as rows and dates as columns feels natural; nobody fills in a three-column long-form table by hand (and anyone who tells you they do is lying, or masochistic, or both).

 16.5 Joins: combining tables

-Real analysis rarely lives in a single table.
 You have customers and orders, species and observations, sites and measurements.
-Joins match rows from two tables by a shared key.
+The data lives in separate tables, linked by a shared key.
+Joins are how you bring them together.

 bands <- data.frame(